Speech and Language Therapy

-If you have a scheduled appointment with one of our teams and either you or a member of your family have symptoms of Covid-19, please call to reschedule your appointment on one of the contact numbers below.
+If you have a scheduled appointment with one of our teams and either you or a member of your family have symptoms of Covid-19, please call to reschedule your appointment on one of the contact numbers in the Contact Us section.

 If your child/young person is already known to our service and you have a query, concern, or need advice, or you need to cancel/re-arrange a scheduled appointment, please call your local administration team:

 - East Berkshire (Slough, Bracknell, Windsor and Maidenhead): 0300 365 0123Option 2

 - Wokingham: 01189 495093

 If you would like some advice from your local early years’ speech and language therapy team (for pre-school children), you can also email the team:

 - Reading – ADMINREADING@berkshire.nhs.uk

 - West Berkshire (Newbury) – ADMINNEWBURY@berkshire.nhs.uk